-AMAT has exited the display business entirely, removing it as a reportable segment and eliminating all display-related language from its business description.
+AMAT has strategically exited the display business entirely, removing it as a reportable segment while simultaneously investing heavily in semiconductor capacity with an 89.9% increase in capital expenditures.

 Capital expenditure jumped 89.9% — major investment cycle underway; assess returns on deployment.